-In that light the dust that gathered on lime-grime
+In light, the dust that gathered on bathroom lime-grime

 was extraordinarily beautiful.
 It was a cloudy full moon